-The ethics committee of the Mashhad University of Medical Sciences approved this study.
-Informed consent was obtained from all research participants after clearly explaining the study's purpose and assuring them of the confidentiality of their information (IR.MUMS.NURSE.REC.1398.017).
+The ethics committee of the Mashhad University of Medical Sciences approved this study (IR.MUMS.NURSE.REC.1398.017).

 Funding

 This study was supported financially by the research vice-chancellor of Mashhad University of Medical Sciences (researcher project code 971272).